sarvl/maluch/README.md

 mALUch is a simple 16 bit cpu, created mostly as a design exercise

 ## Running Simulation and Compiling Tools
+To compile simulator it is necessary to have ncurses installed

 All that is necessary to compile existing tooling is
 ```
 make init